swissbib/metadataNationalLicencesDocumentation/pages/input/publishers/current/CUP.md

  * il y a 4681 fichiers qui ne passent pas dans ES, je reçois une erreur `Entity starts and ends are not balanced' while processing object: /media/lionel/Data/swissbib-data/cambridge/extracted/app/cjo/sgml-in-xml-converted/multiple_journals/S0007087400004179h.xml` mais les fichiers ont l'air corrects.
 J'ignore ce point.
 Le problème semble être une arborescence header/article/header ???
 Mais ils sont quand même indexés en fait.
 C'est un peu étrange...

+## Commercial Use

+Conditions générales :

+> **Commercial Use** for the purposes of monetary reward (whether by or for Licensee, a Consortium Member, an Authorised User, or any other person or entity) by means of sale, resale, loan, transfer, hire or other form of exploitation of the Product(s).
+For the avoidance of doubt, use by a Consortium Member or Authorised User of the Product(s) in the course of research funded by a commercial organisation is not deemed to constitute Commercial Use.
+Recovery of costs is not deemed as Commercial Use;

 ## Contact technique